 Prevention & Early Intervention Services

 Prevention and Early Intervention Services (PEI) at the George Hull Centre offers a range of programs for families with children from birth to six years old.
-Our programs include community development, health promotion, prevention, early intervention, and consultation into one integrated service.
-All programs and services are offered free of charge.

 The programs of Prevention and Early Intervention Services include: